fpcastle/fpcastle.github.io/README.md

 # Hacking Haskell in a Scottish castle
 At some point I hope to move back to Scotland to start a software company in a castle.
 We will specialize in using Haskell to write high quality code for discerning customers.
 Nobody is going to get rich, but a small number of us will have a lot of fun.
 I am always on the lookout for suitable castles to buy.
 Until then, here is a placeholder picture of the kind of castle I'd like to be my new HQ.
-[Oban version.]

 ## FAQs
 **Q**: Will there be internet access?